 We recommend checking out COLOURlovers, you’ll be able to browse existing colour palettes, create your own and check out the hottest colours of the season.
 Need colours that match your bridesmaid’s dresses?
 No problem!
 Try The Dessy Group and their Pantone Wedding tool for ultimate accuracy.

-Making your artwork
+Creating your artwork

 When you sit down to design, you’ll need to make sure that the artwork you create will be suitable for print; this means making sure it is the correct size and adding in crop marks and bleed.
 If all this sounds a bit daunting, don’t worry!
 You can download one of our free artwork templates and design over it, making sure that all those vital elements are in place.
 If you need a hand using them, just check out tutorial 3 on our video tutorials page.

-Did you know that we can personalise your invites for you?
+Did you know that we can personalise your Invites for you?
 It means that you won’t have to write each name out when they arrive and you can guarantee that the font matches the rest of the invite.
 We’ll populate each one with your guests’ names and you can submit up to 200 different entries.
 If you fancy giving your pen hand a rest, check out tutorial 4 on our video tutorials page for details on how to do this.

 Getting ready for print

 Designing for print can be quite tricky, but with our help, you’ll be laughing all the way to the post office.
-Unless you are a print pro, you’ll definitely want to use one of our free templates; you can search our collection for the product, size and orientation that you want to print, to make sure that everything is where it needs to be.
+Unless you’re a print pro, you’ll definitely want to use one of our free templates; you can search our collection for the product, size and orientation that you want to print, to make sure that everything is where it needs to be.
 You can send us your file safe in the knowledge that everything is the correct size and in the right place.

 We accept a lot of different file types on our site, but the best (and our favourite by a long mile) is PDF.
 If you aren’t sure how to make sure your artwork is a PDF, you can check out our support section entry on making a print-ready PDF or check out tutorial 2 on our video tutorials page for simple, fast advice.
 Our favourite design programmes are InDesign, Illustrator and Photoshop, and you’ll be able to find PDF tutorials for each one.